miguelbeckers/banner-generator/README.md

  ██████ ████  ██ ███ ██  ██ ██    ██████ ██████
  ██ ██  ██    ██  ██ ██  ██ ██    ██  ██ ██ ██
  ██  ██ █████ ██████ ██████ █████ ██  ██ ██  ██
  ```

 ## ⚠️ Note

-* This project was made to work on Replit so it may not work locally depending the setup.
+* This project was made to work on Replit so, it may not work locally depending the setup.
-* A new version compatible with windows and C11 will be available soon.
+* A new version compatible with windows and C11 will be available soon!